 Android has turned out to be a great gaming platform for mobile gamers and developers alike.
 This is evident from the fact that big names like Razer, Xiaomi and Asus have all tried to capitalize on this market.
 Razer started it with the gaming focussed Razer Phone, followed by Xiaomi’s Black Shark and Asus’ ROG phone.
 These are all expensive devices though, compared to the ones not designed for gaming.
 Not everyone can afford them and not everyone wants them.
 You can still game quite well on most Android devices these days.
 One of the hottest games right now on Android is PUBG.
-And If you’ve played PUBG, you know it can probably improve on its FPS performance.
+And If you’ve played PUBG Mobile, you know it can probably improve PUBG FPS performance using GFX Tool for Android.

 There’s a history of massive online games like Clash of Clans, Pokemon Go, etc. banning users for using mods to get an edge over others.
 PUBG only seems to be banning mods and not users, this is what they’ve done on the PC version.
 However unlikely it may be, their stance could change whenever they like.

 Similar article: Improve User Interface FPS on Android with a Simple Build.prop Tweak